-Nicolas Maduro declared winner of closely-fought Venezuela election
+Maduro declared victor of Venezuela’s disputed presidential election

 Election authority says Maduro, who faced a stiff test from a unified opposition, secured 51 percent of the vote.